augedoo/ugcompass_api/README.md

 ## Database Seeder

-To seed the database with users, bootcamps, courses and reviews with data from the "\_data" folder, run
+To seed the database with users, facilities, rooms and reviews with data from the "\_data" folder, run

 ```
 # Destroy all data